Programs

 Southside Free Grocery Program

-Our neighborhood doesn’t have a grocery store, so it’s hard for residents to access fresh, healthy food.
+Our neighborhood doesn’t have a grocery store, so it can be hard for residents to access fresh, healthy food.
 For years, we have been offering our fresh produce for free on the farm.
-In 2022, we expanded this free grocery program to include outdoor refrigerator space on the farm (behind the Edington Center, 133 Livingston Street) and pantry space (214 Livingston St.).
+In 2022, we expanded our free grocery program to include outdoor refrigerator space on the farm (behind the Edington Center, 133 Livingston Street) and pantry space at our orchard (214 Livingston St.).
 We also partner with South French Free Fridge (382 South French Broad Ave) and the outdoor pantry at the Dr. Wesley Grant Sr. Southside Community Center (285 Livingston Street) by providing them fresh fruits and veggies.
 In addition to offering our own produce, we purchase staple foods from local and BIPOC producers to offer in our community free of charge!

-In 2023, 60% of the produce we grew was freely distributed through this program!
+In 2024, about 50% of the produce we grew was freely distributed through this program!

 Southside BIPOC Farmers Market